 Yale Child Study Center Impact Report

 SeriousFun Children’s Network collaborated with the Yale Child Study Center on a multiyear research project to study long-term impacts of the residential camp experience on children who attend.
 Results from both the 2012-2013 and 2013-2014 surveys revealed that after attending a SeriousFun camp, parents and caregivers reported changes in a number of positive attributes in their children, including confidence, independence, self-esteem, and increased interest in social activities.
-The 2014-2015 survey of campers and their families, parents reported additional positive impacts of camp experiences on their children, including:
+In the 2014-2015 survey of campers and their families, parents reported additional positive impacts of camp experiences on their children, including:

 Increased interest in social activities (66%)